inmanturbo/heartbeat/README.md

 ### Caveat:
 This service is only intended to protect data in the case of an outage, and reduce startup errors.
 It assumes the vms have no application level dependencies.
-However you can easily add to the scripts if you have some other startup shutdown ordering that needs to be done, such as starting a database before a webserver, etc.
+However you can easily add to the scripts if you have some additional startup and shutdown requirements, such as starting a database before a webserver, etc.

 ## Installation
 clone the repo, cd into repo and run